 2004 it all changed!

-Half the strategy team had the opportunity to take voluntary redundancy.
-I qualified for the maximum redundancy package and my intuition told me it was time to move on but to what?
+Half my strategy team had the opportunity to take voluntary redundancy.
+I qualified for the maximum redundancy package, and my intuition told me it was time to move on but to what?

 I felt it was time to stop being identified by my job title.

-It was time to find “me” again, then put my life into balance with “me” firmly at the centre of it.
+It was time to find “me” again and then put my life into balance with “me” firmly at the centre of it.

-There was a need to do something for a living that I could continue until I “dropped off my perch”, and I love learning!
+There was a need to do something for a living that I made a difference and that I could continue until I “dropped off my perch”.

 At home, there was just me and my two German Shepherd Dogs.
-My ex- and I had separated amicably in 1999 (he had been smitten by alcoholism for years).
+My ex and I had separated amicably in 1999 (he had been gradually overtaken by alcoholism for years and stayed local, sadly passing away in 2013).

-I had loved my job but I wasn’t living my own life any more!
+I loved my job, but I wasn’t living my own life any more!

-I had some nice ‘garden leave’ after I’d handed over my knowledge before the official leaving date of December 2004.
+I had a couple of months on lovely ‘garden leave’ after I’d handed over my knowledge, before the official leaving date of December 2004.

-I found public footpaths and bridleways I had no idea existed.
-It was delightful being able to walk in daylight with the dogs and appreciate nature and the gorgeous countryside.
+During this time, I explored local public footpaths and bridleways I had no idea existed.
+It was delightful being able to walk in daylight with the dogs and appreciate nature and the gorgeous local countryside.

-I hadn’t realised quite how burnt out I was after all the long hours and big projects at Vodafone.
+I hadn’t realised quite how burnt out I was after years of long hours and big projects at Vodafone.
 Taking time out to relax and potter about getting stuff done at home was just what I needed.

-In February 2005 I was offered an IT contract role (again a long drive away but with flexible hours).
+In February 2005, sure enough, an ex-colleague offered me an IT contract role (again, a long drive away but with flexible hours).
 It paid the bills and ended up lasting nearly four years!
 I did a bit more IT work for a local company for a while after that and then waved bye-bye to IT for good!

 The “retraining phase”

-I entered a period of three years or so that felt like a training treadmill.
-My intuition and various synchronicities led me to completely change myself and my life!
+The next three years or so that felt like a training treadmill.
+My intuition and various synchronicities led me to change myself and my life completely!

 Peru, Alberto Villoldo and shamanism

-I knew I had to train with them.
+I knew I had to train with Alberto’s school.
 I was so lucky that the Four Winds started to run UK courses in 2005.
-I attended a catch-up South direction in the summer and then did the other directions of the compass and masterclasses over the next two to three years, including their Sage mentored programme after the initial ‘Healing the Light Body’ training.
+I attended a catch-up “South” direction in the summer.
+Then I did the other directions of the compass and masterclasses over the next two to three years, including their Sage mentored programme after the initial ‘Healing the Light Body’ training.

-This was extremely expensive but I had the money and absolutely loved it.
+This was extremely expensive, but I had the money and loved it.

 I “saw” my father a lot during this training.
-He had died in 2000 and I’m sure he led me to this path.
+He died in 2000, and I’m convinced he led me to this path.

 Working with spirit did freak out my logical mind at times.
-It is so expansive, creative deep acting that I really love it.
-Over several years I continued to work with a variety of awesome teachers in this tradition from Peru and around the world.
-It is really awesome!
+It is so expansive, creative, and deep acting.
+I really love it.
+Over several years I continued to work with a variety of excellent teachers in this tradition from Peru and around the world.
+It is awesome!

 Homeopathy

-For me, homeopathy training felt confusing.
-I never really knew why I was training in it but whenever the thought of stopping occurred I bumped into homeopaths (on the shamanic course, walking the dogs in Solihull, on dog activity holidays… really weird synchronicities) so I got the message that I was meant to do this!
+I never really knew why I was training in homeopathy.
+Whenever the thought of stopping occurred, I bumped into homeopaths!
+In the weirdest places – On the shamanic course I found I was sitting on a breakfast table with all homeopaths.
+I walked the dogs in Solihull near mum’s on a Saturday evening and bumped into a homeopath.
+On a dog activity holiday, there was a homoeopath..
+These were weird synchronicities so I got the message that I was meant to continue!

 It felt as though I was on a learning treadmill for a while.

-A fellow homeopath and I set up a kids homeopathic clinic for a year or so before she moved to Cornwall.
-We really enjoyed that experience and practicing together helped us gain confidence.
+In 2008, a fellow homoeopath and I set up a Saturday kid’s clinic for a year or so before she moved away.
+We enjoyed that experience, and practising together helped us gain confidence.

 2008 – a new phase

-2008 did mark the end of the training treadmill phase.
+2008 marked the end of the training treadmill phase.

 Holly kept me company after that.